3D Printing and Simulation to Design Affordable Prosthetic Arms

 Making an Impact on Prosthetic Arms Accessibility

-One area where this impact is huge is medical prosthetics.
-In general, the cost of a prosthetic limb can range anywhere from $15,000 – $90,000 and must be replaced every 3-4 years due to the wear and tear of everyday use .
+One area where 3D printing has enjoyed major impact is medical prosthetics.
+In general, the cost of a prosthetic limb ranges anywhere from $15,000 – $90,000 and must be replaced every 3-4 years due to the wear and tear of everyday use .
 For children, these costs are compounded as they are growing and need to be fitted with a new prosthesis more regularly.
-Conversely, “a 3D printed prosthetic arm costs less than a reel of plastic, so about $40,” says Will Davies, a volunteer with e-NABLE – a web based community that brings together volunteers from around the world who use their 3D printers, design skills, and personal time to create free 3D printed prosthetic arms and hands for children who need them .
+Conversely, “a 3D printed prosthetic arm costs less than a reel of plastic, so about $40,” says Will Davies, a volunteer with e-NABLE—a web-based community that brings together volunteers from around the world who use their 3D printers, design skills, and personal time to create free 3D printed prosthetic arms and hands for children who need them .

 The child must have a functional wrist or elbow to operate e-NABLE devices properly.
 The prosthetic hands open and close using the flexing of the wrist or elbow to create tension so that a fist can be made.
 This allows the child to grasp a pencil, hold sports equipment, or balance better on a bicycle.